FACxBeamery/project-week-7-joao-toni/README.md

 - Improve integration testing.
 - Test coverage command should maybe consider ignoring components that we are not able to do integration tests with
 - Backend will be added.
 Mock-api calls will have to be removed and consequently the code will be refactored.

+## After the demo...
+- [ ] No eslint errors (although where necessary errors may be commented out if the reason can be justified)
+- [ ] Logic tests make it clear what is being checked
+- [ ] Set up a config file/command for jest

 ## Available Scripts